stackbit-projects/superb-aluminum-91875/content/pages/pricing.md

       - title: Personal
         price: $249/m
         details: >-
-          Our personal plan is perfect for one, healthey person!
+          Perfect for one, healthey person!
 With 10 lbs / 5 kg of freshly picked produce, 2 artisan cheeses and 3 cured meats, you will be set for a week's worth of healthy meals and snacks.
         actions:
           - label: Order Now
             url: /signup